 As the members are aware in accordance with the provisions of Section 139 of the Companies Act, 2013 and the Rules made there under, M/s.
-Chaturvedi & Partners, Chartered Accountants (Firm Registration No. 307068E), were appointed as Statutory Auditors of the Company in the 75th Annual General Meeting (AGM) for a period of Five consecutive years till the conclusion of 80th AGM of the Company to be held in the year 2019.
-The appointment of present Statutory Auditors term will be completed at the conclusion of the 80th AGM.
-Hence, New Statutory Auditor is to be appointed.
-The M/s Dass Gupta & Associates, Chartered Accountants, being eligible, offer themselves for appointment as Statutory Auditors for the Financial Year 2019-20.
+Dass Gupta & Associates, Chartered Accountants (Firm Registration No. 000112N), were appointed as Statutory Auditors of the Company in the 80th Annual General Meeting (AGM) for a period of Five consecutive years till the conclusion of 85th AGM of the Company to be held in the year 2024.
 The Company has obtained a written consent and a certificate from the Statutory Auditors to the effect that their appointment, if ratified, would be in accordance with the conditions as prescribed and they fulfill the criteria laid down in Section 141 of the Companies Act, 2013.

 Based on the recommendations of the Audit Committee, the Board has recommended the ratification of appointment of M/s.
-Dass Gupta & Associates, Chartered Accountants as Statutory Auditors of the Company for the Financial Year 2019-20 and to hold office till the conclusion of the 85th Annual General Meeting to be held in the year 2024, subject to ratification of their appointment in every AGM.
+Dass Gupta & Associates, Chartered Accountants as Statutory Auditors of the Company for the Financial Year 2020-21 and to hold office till the conclusion of the 85th Annual General Meeting to be held in the year 2024, subject to ratification of their appointment in every AGM.